 Holiday Performances in Calgary

-Recognizing that The Nutcracker is a family affair, The Alberta Ballet offers several fun activities for kids including celebrity story time (Mayor Nenshi read to the kids when were there!), crafts, dress-up, and the chance to meet some of the talented dancers!
+Recognizing that The Nutcracker is a family affair, The Alberta Ballet offers several fun activities for kids including celebrity story time (Mayor Nenshi read to the kids in 2018), crafts, dress-up, and the chance to meet some of the talented dancers!

-This Storybook Theatre production will be performed at Vertigo Studio Theatre from November 29 to December 22.
-Get tickets here.
+Dates: This Storybook Theatre production will be performed at Beddington Theatre Arts Centre from November 24 to December 30, 2023.